MTR: South Island line (West)

 The South Island line (West) was part of the same original proposal as the South Island line, and would connect HKU to Wong Chuk Hang around the west coast of Hong Kong Island, however, construction has not started as of 2024.

 North Island line

 The North Island line is a planned extension of the Tseung Kwan O line that will interchange at the future Tamar station with the Tung Chung line.
 It will alleviate traffic in the northern part of Hong Kong Island.
 There will be two new stations: Tamar and Causeway Bay North.
-With Exhibition Centre (which will be an interchange between the North Island line and the East Rail Line) adding new platforms.
+With Exhibition Centre (which will be an interchange between the North Island line and the East Rail line) adding new platforms.
 There is currently no proposed construction time for this line, however in the original proposal, construction was expected to begin in 2026 and commence service by 2040.
 The cost is estimated to be HK$20 billion in 2013 prices.

+Hong Kong–Shenzhen Western Rail Link

+Jointly planned by the Hong Kong and Shenzhen municipal governments, the Hong Kong–Shenzhen Western Rail Link is a proposed cross-boundary railway connecting Hung Shui Kiu in Hong Kong directly to Qianhai in Shenzhen.
+It is intended to integrate transport across the Guangdong-Hong Kong-Macao Greater Bay Area.